zumbov2/deeplr/README.md

 ```

 # Examples
 The package provides all functions for both types of API calls.
 Functions that call the free API end with a `2`.
-Only these functions are used in the following examples.

 ## Example 1: `Hello World!`
 ```